 The science in support of HIIT has been accumulating the past 15 years, so it’s hard to argue against HIIT at this point.
 And HIIT has some tremendous value to add to your fitness regimen.

 Reasons to keep LSD in your fitness plan, even if not your main focus:

-- It is more moderate than HIIT, so do your steady state cardio 1 or 2 times a week when you are not doing HIIT…do HIIT the other 2 to 3 times a week.
-You cannot do HIIT more than about 3 times per week, or you will not have enough recovery time and you will burn out.
+- It is more moderate than HIIT, so do your steady state cardio 3 to 4 times a week when you are not doing HIIT…do HIIT the other 2 to 3 times a week.
+You cannot do very intense HIIT more than about 3 times per week, or you will not have enough recovery time and you will burn out.
 LSD is a nice recovery workout while also burning calories, and it also adds some nice variation.

-- It is a good routine to do after a hardcore weightlifting session.
+- It is a good routine to do after a good weightlifting session.
 If you have an intense weightlifting workout for 30 to 60 minutes with little rest between sets and reps, you might not have enough in the tank for a tough HIIT session.
-This is where 15 to 20 minutes of medium intensity cardio fits the bill.
+This is where 15 to 20 minutes of low to medium intensity cardio fits the bill.
 It’s always best to do your workouts first thing in the morning on an empty stomach if weight loss is your goal.
 And click to learn more about the best time to do cardio, and also cardio before or after weights.

 - It keeps your routine varied so things do not get stale for you, which can impact your motivation.
 “Variety is the spice of life!”

 - LSD will build your endurance, improve your cardiovascular endurance, and strengthen your heart.